 Gloucestershire Ladies’ Luncheon Club

-You told a humane story full of interest and charming humour … it is not only the theme but also the manner of the telling which, as one member said later, always includes the audience.
+You told a humane story [Ireland] full of interest and charming humour … it is not only the theme but also the manner of the telling which, as one member said later, always includes the audience.
 You build an immediate empathy with the listeners.

 International Travel and Holiday Association